When you walk in Tulum, you become accustomed to meeting bones.

 Water falls from the sky, but, on land flatter than a tabletop, it doesn’t run into rivers and down into the sea.
 Water seeps into the ground and collects in cenotes, underground caverns with stalactites and stalagmites, blue blue water, fish and turtles.
 There are rumors that ancient Mayans dropped their sacrifices into these cenotes weighted with heavy stones.

 This history doesn’t deter us tourists from donning brightly colored snorkels and masks, showering, slipping into the cool waters, following rope lines into underground caverns lit from underneath with lights, over thirty feet deep.
-Joan especially wanted to see the cenotes and bought underwater cameras for us to get snap shots of fish without old dead bodies.

 This particular Gran Cenote is written up in guide books as having colorful fish, but, for the record – the fish are small, not in a multitude, and not at all colorful.